codeforkjeff/dbt-sqlite/README.md

 cannot reference objects in database [somedatabase]".
 You must set `materialized='table'` in models that reference other schemas.

+- Materializations are simplified: they drop and re-create the model, instead of doing the backup-and-swap-in new mode that the other dbt database adapters support.
+This choice was made because SQLite doesn't support `DROP ...
+CASCADE` or `ALTER VIEW` or provide information about relation dependencies in a information_schema-like relation.
+Taken together, these limitations make it really difficult to make the backup-and-swap-in functionality work properly.

 - Columns with numeric data in seed files won't load correctly unless you explicitly specify 'int' datatype in the seeds configuration.
 You'll get an error like "Error binding parameter N - probably unsupported type."
 (This doesn't